 Types of ACL surgery

 Injured or torn ACLs do not heal well by sewing the ligament back together.
-Instead, ACL surgery uses a connective tissue graft to reconstruct or replace your injured ACL.
+Instead, ACL reconstruction surgery uses a connective tissue graft to rebuild or replace your injured ACL.
 Both ligaments and tendons are connective tissues.
 Your body heals around the graft over several months.

 The types of ACL surgery procedures include: